 Obtaining GCP IP ranges to enable proxy and firewall configuration

-Depending on your company's infrastructure configuration, the on-prem components may or may not go through a proxy/firewall to reach your pod.
+Depending on your company's infrastructure configuration, the on-prem components may or may not go through a proxy/firewall to reach your Symphony instance.

-When your organizations internal IT team uses a static IP in the proxy/firewall setting to allow traffic directly to your pod, there has sometimes been an issue due to Amazon Web Services (AWS) performing automatic scaling on their side, which will assign/remove IP from the ELB dynamically.
+When your organization's internal IT team uses a static IP in the proxy/firewall setting to allow traffic directly to your pod, an occasional issue may occur due to Amazon Web Services (AWS) performing automatic scaling on their side, which dynamically assigns/removes an IP from the ELB

-Note: Symphony have no control over AWS regarding their scaling.
+Note: Symphony has no control over AWS regarding their scaling.

-When you need the literal IP addresses for GCP, use one of the common DNS lookup commands, for example nslookup, dig or host, to retrieve the TXT records for the domain _cloud-netblocks.googleusercontent.com (Figure 1):
+1. When you need the literal IP addresses for GCP, use one of the common DNS lookup commands, for example nslookup, dig or host, to retrieve the TXT records for the domain _cloud-netblocks.googleusercontent.com.

 $ nslookup -q=TXT _cloud-netblocks.googleusercontent.com 8.8.8.8

-This returns a list of the domains included in Google's SPF Record (Figure 2):
+This returns a list of the domains included in Google's SPF Record:

 _cloud-netblocks1.googleusercontent.com, _cloud-netblocks2.googleusercontent.com,